Rule 711. Representation by Supervised Senior Law Students or Graduates

 - The supervising attorney must complete the bottom section of the form which includes the agency name and address, type of agency, name and signature of supervisor, date signed, and law student’s signature.

-- Submit the form to the Assistant Registrar in the Office of the Registrar, room 306.
+- Submit the form along with a document request form to the Assistant Registrar in the Office of the Registrar, room 306 .
 The Assistant Registrar will verify the information and forward the form to the Dean’s Office for the Dean’s signature.

 - The Dean’s Office will then forward the form to: a) the Clinics Office, if the student is participating in a clinic, which will verify all the pertinent information and mail the form to the Administrative Office of the Illinois Courts; or b) to the Office of the Registrar, if the student is not participating in a clinic, which will mail the form to the Administrative Office of the Illinois Courts.